geodynamics/aspect/doc/sphinx/user/extending/index.md

     <https://github.com/dealii/dealii/wiki/Frequently-Asked-Questions> that
     also have extensive sections on developing code with deal.II as well as on debugging.
-It also answers a number of questions we frequently get about the use of C++ in <span deal.II.
+It also answers a number of questions we frequently get about the use of C++ in deal.II.

 -   Several other parts of the deal.II website at <https://www.dealii.org/> also have information that may be relevant if